-Many people can control spasticity well enough with oral medication, physical and occupational therapy, or injection therapy, but some find that these treatments don't work well enough or have intolerable side effects.
+Many people can control spasticity with oral medication, physical and occupational therapy, or injection therapy, but some find that these treatments don't work well enough or have intolerable side effects.
 Consider a baclofen pump if:

 Safety and efficacy in patients under the age of 4 has not been established.

-Treatment with a baclofen pump is also called ITB Therapy with Lioresal® Intrathecal (baclofen injection).
+Treatment with a baclofen pump is also called ITB therapy with Lioresal® Intrathecal (baclofen injection).
 The drug used in the pump for treatment of severe spasticity is called Lioresal Intrathecal.

 The pump and medication are covered by most private health insurance plans, Medicare, and most state Medicaid programs.
 The treatment is approved by the FDA.